railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 	   :menuselection:`Project --> Project --> Tasks`.

 	#.
 Classify the tasks periodically, assigning them a context and a timebox.
 This
 	   indicates both when and where the task should be handled.
-If a task takes less than 10 minutes then maybe it could be handled immediately.
+If a task takes less than 10 minutes, then maybe it could be handled immediately.

 	#.
 Every day, carry out the following process: